Chatakpur - Visit & Stay

 The rooms in the cottages have attached bathrooms with geysers for hot water.
 Rooms are carpeted.
 However, cleanliness could be an issue.
 There is no generator backup and power cuts are not uncommon here.
 It is for the same reason, although there are geysers in the bathrooms, they are of no use during power cuts.

 An adjacent hut is used as kitchen and dining.
 This is where the meals are served.
 The stay package includes bed tea, breakfast, lunch and dinner.
 Food is fresh and adequate in quantity.
 They serve eggs in breakfast, chicken in dinner.

-The staff (actually all villagers) are very well behaved, helpful and friendly.
-A small shop run by an ex Gorkha Regiment soldier and his wife sells tea, maggie etc.
+The staff (who are actually all villagers) are very well behaved, helpful and friendly.
+A small shop run by an ex Gorkha Regiment soldier and his wife sells tea, Maggie noodles etc.

 Indicative package cost per night

 WBFDC Eco Hut room for two persons: Rs.
 3,400 per night + Tax with all meals.
 You can also book only a room (without food): Rs.
 2,000 per night + GST